mdkmscsepust/mdkmscsepust/README.md

 ## 🔬 Projects & Highlights

-- 🔹 **Foodi** – Microservices and Scalable food delivery system using .NET Core, RPC, RabbitMQ, and Redis.
+- 🔹 **Foodi** – A food delivery system using Microservices, .NET Core, RPC, RabbitMQ, and Redis.
 - 🔹 **Image Classification** – AI-powered learning platform with emotion detect, built with Python and TensorFlow, deploy using FastAPI
 - 🔹 **Education Management System** – Developed student and teacher management modules, reports with DevExpress.